 If you’re undecided about what path you’re going to take after your residency, then you’ve come to the right place.
-Weighing the pros and cons of your options is important so that you won’t come to regret the decision you make later on.
-So, here are some advantages and disadvantages of starting your own practice or finding employment in a hospital:
+Weighing the pros and cons of your options is essential so that you won’t come to regret the decision you make later on.
+So, here are some advantages and disadvantages of starting your practice or finding employment in a hospital:

 Start a Private Practice